Suspect is 'wildly aggressive' on video, charges with a knife toward an officer, source says

 When asked about the sheriff’s office tweet, Keith cited the case of Darren Goforth, a deputy who was shot from behind and killed while filling up his car at a gas station.

-“After what happened in Harris County, we are not going to take any chances,” he said.
+“After what happened in Harris County, we are not going to take any chances,” Keith said.
 “Now our deputies are coming to work in civilian clothes because of their concern for safety.”

 More officer cameras

-The administrative body in Bexar County, the Commissioners Court, on Tuesday approved a budget that included 185 cameras for the sheriff’s office.
+The administrative body in Bexar County, the Commissioners Court, on Tuesday approved a budget that included 185 cameras for the sheriff’s department.

-Thirty-four of the units can be used as a dashboard recorder and a body camera.
+Thirty-four of the units can be used to as a dashboard recorder and a body camera.

 Neither deputy involved in the shooting was wearing a body camera.